Updated Workflow for Module Resource Lists within the Academic Approval Process – Effective May 2017

 Failure to reach consensus

-Subject Network Librarians should work together with Module Leaders to manage Module Reading Lists, ensuring that titles will be reasonably available to students through the libraries.
+Subject Network Librarians should work together with Module Leaders to manage Module Resource Lists, ensuring that titles will be reasonably available to students through the libraries.
 In the event of the Subject Network Librarian and the Module Leader failing to reach agreement on changes in Core Texts, the matter will be escalated to the University Librarian.
 The University Librarian will work with the Module and Programme leaders to reach a solution.

 Spreading the Message